-Tiger men’s soccer making noise heading into AAC tournament
+Tiger men’s soccer making noise heading into AAC Tournament

-Both are seniors.
-Maxi Galizzi is the AAC’s Co-Offensive Player of the Year after scoring two goals, including the match-winner in the University of Memphis’ upset win at 14th ranked SMU Friday at Dallas.
+Maxi Galizzi is the AAC’s Co-Offensive Player after scoring two goals, including the match-winner in the UofM’s upset win at 14th ranked SMU Friday at Dallas.

 Copyright 2021 WMC.
 All rights reserved.